 Businesses and homeowners must keep their properties as safe as they reasonably can.
 When a fall on snowy or icy sidewalks leads to severe injuries, you expect compensation for your medical bills, lost wages, and emotional distress.

 Serious injuries can also result from slipping and falling on ice, slush, and snow tracked into buildings creating wet and slick floors.
 Building owners should have appropriate mats and wet floor signs positioned at entrances to prevent falls.

 Who Pays for Injuries from Slipping on Ice?

-Under premises liability law, property owners have a legal duty of care (obligation) to keep their premises safe and hazard-free.
-This includes keeping walkways, driveways, parking lots, and other common areas clear of ice and snow.
+Property owners have a legal duty of care (obligation) to keep their premises safe and hazard-free.
+This duty includes keeping walkways, driveways, parking lots, and other common areas clear of ice and snow.

 A property owners’ legal duty of care extends to two specific categories of pedestrians.
 They are invitees and licensees.

 Invitees are people who give the property owner a material benefit.
 For example, shoppers in a supermarket, guests at hotels, mail delivery personnel, and others who are not primarily social guests are invitees.